IEA-Paris/PPIAS/content/articles/ICA4.md

   - Algorithms
   - Language
   - Robots
-category1:
-  - color: green
-    text: Article
-custom_pdf: '/pdfs/ICA4.pdf'
-discipline:
-  - {}
+yt: ''
 ---

 ## Introduction

 The Intercontinental Academia (ICA) creates a global network of future research leaders in which some of the very best young academics work together on paradigm-shifting, cross-disciplinary research, mentored by eminent researchers from across the globe.

-The ICA was established in 2016 through the University-Based Institutes for Advanced Study (UBIAS) coalition which has 44 member institutes around the world (@cordelois_how_2020).
+The ICA was established in 2016 through the University-Based Institutes for Advanced Study (UBIAS) coalition which has 44 member institutes around the world.

 During each edition of Intercontinental Academia, participants get together in three sessions over the course of one year.